Washington, DC Masters in Construction Management Programs (MS & MBA Degrees)

 Graduate students with a keen interest in business, technology, finance and architecture might be interested in enrolling in a Masters in Construction Management Degree Program.
 Today’s managers are skilled in avoiding costly delays, maximizing a construction budget, controlling a project’s scope, and even understanding legal principles.
 Construction Management Masters Programs might help students acquire this knowledge and expertise so they may be prepared to pursue careers as leaders in the construction industry.
 If you have an undergraduate degree in operations management or a related field, consider taking your education to the next level.

 It is becoming more and more important for construction managers to have a bachelor’s degree in construction science, construction management, architecture, or engineering.
 As construction processes become more complex, employers are placing greater importance on specialized education[i].
 The Bureau of Labor Statistics predicts that employment of construction managers will grow 16% from 2012 to 2022[ii]; earning a Construction Management masters Degree may just be the edge that sets you apart from the competition in this field.

-FUN FACT: The seven types of construction include agricultural, residential, commercial, institutional, industrial, heavy civil, and environmental[iii].
+The seven types of construction include agricultural, residential, commercial, institutional, industrial, heavy civil, and environmental[iii].

 How Do I find A Masters In Construction Management Program?